vmware-tanzu/velero/site/content/docs/main/locations.md

 ## Limitations / Caveats

 - Velero supports multiple credentials for `BackupStorageLocations`, allowing you to specify the credentials to use with any `BackupStorageLocation`.
-  However, use of this feature requires support from object storage provider plugin.
+  However, use of this feature requires support within the plugin for the object storage provider you wish to use.
-  [Plugins supported by the Velero team][5] support this feature.
+  All [plugins provided by the Velero team][5] support this feature.
+  If you are using a plugin from another provider, please check their documentation to determine if this feature is supported.

 - Velero only supports a single set of credentials for `VolumeSnapshotLocations`.
   Velero will always use the credentials provided at install time (stored in the `cloud-credentials` secret) for volume snapshots.